 What If I’m Not 18 Yet?

-Pawlet has a junior membership program for aspiring firefighters under the age of 18.
-Mature, responsible, and committed young people over the age of 15 may be considered for this program.
-As a junior firefighter, you are very much a member of the department.
-You train alongside adult firefighters, are issued turnout gear, and respond to emergency scenes alongside other firefighters.
-Junior firefighters are not allowed to perform certain tasks for safety reasons, but junior firefighters have proven themselves to be great assets at emergencies.
+Pawlet has a junior membership program for mature, responsible, and committed young people over the age of 15 who want to learn the ropes of the fire service.
+As a junior firefighter, you train alongside adult firefighters, are issued turnout gear and a pager, and help out at fires and other emergencies.
+The focus is on learning, and safety is priority #1 for our youngest members.
 When a junior member turns 18, they may apply for full membership at our next monthly meeting.

-Your parent or guardian must sign a release form if you wish to become a junior firefighter, so if this sounds like something you would like to pursue, we encourage you to discuss it with your parents first.
+Your parent or guardian must consent for you to become a junior firefighter, so if this sounds like something for you, discuss it with your parents first.